Lobophora (alga): Economic importance/ natural products

 Similar to other seaweeds, Genus Lobophora has a variety of natural products.
 There are: Minerals: cadmium (Cd), copper (Cu), mercury (Hg), iodine (I), nickel (Ni), lead (Pb), and zinc (Zn); Pigments: carotene, chlorophyll a, chlorophyll c, fucoxanthin; Polysaccharides/ simple sugars: alginic acid, laminarin; Sugar alcohol: mannitol.

 In addition Lobophora may have contributions in medicinal application.
 Sulfated polysaccharides, fucans, from algae Lobophora variegata were shown to have anti-inflammatory activity in acute zymosan-induced arthritis in laboratory rats.
 It resulted in treatments by reducing cell infiltration in the synovial membrane with a decrease in TNF-α.
 It was also shown that heterofucans are strong antioxidants.
 Another is Lobophora has antiprotozoal activity against parasitic protozoans such as Giardia intestinalis, Entamoeba histolytica and Trichomonas vaginalis.
 Extract from L. variegata shows promising result in the treatments of protozoan infection.
-The chloroform fraction of the extract contained a major sulfoquinovosyldiacylglycerol (SQDG), identified as 1-O-palmitoyl-2-O-myristoyl-3-O-(6´´´-sulfo-a-D-quinovopyranosyl)-glycerol, together with small amounts of 1,2-di-O-palmitoyl-3-O-(6´´´-sulfo-a-D-quinovopyranosyl)-glycerol, and a new compound identified as 1-O-palmitoyl-2-O-oleoyl-3-O-(6´´´-sulfo-a-D-quinovopyranosyl)-glycerol were identified having strong antiprotozoal attributes.
+The chloroform fraction of the extract contained a major sulfoquinovosyl diacylglycerol (SQDG), identified as 1-O-palmitoyl-2-O-myristoyl-3-O-(6´´´-sulfo-a-D-quinovopyranosyl)-glycerol, together with small amounts of 1,2-di-O-palmitoyl-3-O-(6´´´-sulfo-a-D-quinovopyranosyl)-glycerol, and a new compound identified as 1-O-palmitoyl-2-O-oleoyl-3-O-(6´´´-sulfo-a-D-quinovopyranosyl)-glycerol were identified having strong antiprotozoal attributes.